 There are 3 sessions: Spring, Summer, and Fall, that run April through October.
 Volunteers can do all three sessions or just one, and typically sign up for 1 to 2 hours per week.
 An annual training is required and provided at the start of each session.
 Attending a volunteer training is the best way to find out if this something you would like to do.
 Each volunteer needs to fill out Volunteer Forms yearly, and can be downloaded below.

-For more information, call or email us with questions.
+Training sessions are 2 hours.
+For more information, please call or email us with questions.

 2013 Volunteer Appreciation Dinner